 Places close early in Many towns, Including Launceston

 If you plan to go rural, it would be a good idea to bring a canister of fuel and a water tank in the boot.
 And if you’re camping, enough food just in case you cannot find any shops.
+Make sure you check out my post about Australian road trip essentials before you go.

 This quietness definitely adds to the charm of Tasmania but it’s a bit frustrating when you are low on fuel!